 He Says the United Nations

 Inspired by Frederick the Great (1712-1786)'s quote, "He who defends everything defends nothing".
-The titled responsion is
+The titled responsion is a reference to the United Nations where the embodied and branded ideal of a world government takes on the responsibility of defending the rights of all human citizens.

 "He who shields everything safeguards nothing," composed Sun Tzu in his "Specialty of War."
 His point was to show that the best warriors and scholars would be those that had the option to see the master plan.
 Sun Tzu was a supporter of harmony, and what better approach to carry on with quiet lives than by following his recommendation.